nebudev14/NebuDev14/README.md

 # heya, i'm warren 👋
 ### I'm 15 years old, and I love programming and building new things!

-Here are some things I'm spending time on:
-- I’m currently working on [Control Panel](https://github.com/NebuDev14/Control-Panel) and [Planify](https://github.com/NebuDev14/Planify)
-- I’m currently learning Go, Rust, and Typescript!
+I’m currently learning Go, Rust, and Typescript!
+Also open to collaborating on projects!

 I'm currently interested in learning:
 - Data analysis